Subscribe to our RSS feed

 |The Portland Tribune highlights Alex Bigazzi's dissertation research • September 2013 |

 A recent article by Peter Korn of the Portland Tribune features Alex Bigazzi's ongoing dissertation research on bicyclists' uptake of traffic-related air pollution: http://portlandtribune.com/sl/194949-car-exhaust-proves-unseen-road-hazard%20.
 Alex is a Ph.D. student in Transportation Engineering, with an expected graduation of summer 2014.
-His advisor is Dr. Miguel Figliozzi, and the PI on the breath analysis study is Dr. James Pankow.
+His advisor is Dr. Miguel Figliozzi and the PIs on the breath analysis study are Dr. James Pankow and Dr. Miguel Figliozzi.
 The dissertation research has been supported by grants from OTREC, MCECS, the City of Portland, and Metro.
 Alex is supported by a fellowship from the National Science Foundation.

 |Katherine Bell awarded University Achievement Awards and Department "Outstanding Graduate Student" Award • June 2013 |